Hill1942/ScatterEngine/README.md

 ScatterEngine
 =============

-Try to write a DirectX11 rendering system as the way of Irrlicht Engine
+Try to write a DirectX11 rendering system as the way of Irrlicht Engine！